Contextual Search in the Presence of Adversarial Corruptions: Auxiliary lemmas for Section

 Similar to the steps in~\cite[Section~2.4.2]{BHK16}, in order to compute $\vol\left(B \bigcap \vH^1 \right)$ we integrate the incremental volume of a disk with width $dx_1$, with its face being a $(d-1)$-dimensional ball of radius $\sqrt{1-x_1^2}$.
 Let $V(d-1)$ denote the volume of the $(d-1)$-dimensional unit ball.
 Then, the surface area of the aforementioned disk is: $(1 - x_1^2)^{\frac{d-1}{2}}\cdot V(d-1)$.

 Next we show how to upper bound the volume of the unit ball $B$.
 First we compute the volume of one of the ball's hemispheres, denoted be $\vol(H)$.
 Then, the volume of the ball is $\vol(B) = 2 \vol(H)$.
 The volume of a hemisphere is \emph{at most} the volume of a cylinder of height $1$ and radius $1$, i.e., $V(d-1) \cdot 1$.
 Hence, $\vol(B) \leq 2 V(d-1)$.
-Combining this with Equation~\eqref{eq:vol-A}, Equation~\eqref{eq:after-rescale} gives the following ratio: This concludes our proof. \end{proof} This lower bound on the probability that a randomly sampled point has the large enough margin that Perceptron requires for efficient convergence, suffices for us to guarantee that after a polynomial number of rounds, such a $\tvq$ has been identified in expectation.
+Combining this with Equation~\eqref{eq:vol-A}, Equation~\eqref{eq:after-rescale} gives the following ratio: This concludes our proof.\end{proof}